Inku vs Bunpo

 - You are at the absolute beginner stage.
 Bunpo's first lesson assumes you can read hiragana.
 Inku teaches hiragana from scratch.

 - You want vocabulary with authentic pronunciation.
-Inku's actor-recorded audio is on every card.
+Inku's pronunciation audio is built into the main card library.
 Bunpo focuses on grammar patterns; pronunciation is secondary.

 - You want a calm, un-gamified experience.
 Bunpo has XP bars and progress badges.
 Inku deliberately has neither.